-This provision allows someone who was a resident in the United Kingdom and who has left the UK and wants to come and live here permanently.
+This provision allows someone who was a resident in the United Kingdom and who have left the UK and wants to come and live here permanently.
 A resident is someone who has been given permission to stay in the United Kingdom without time limit.
-Before you plan to travel to the UK, contact ICS Legal on 0207 237 3388 or e-mail us on firstname.lastname@example.org.
-If you enter the UK as a visitor, you may lose your indefinite leave to remain status.
-Click here to complete this visa assessment form.

 You don’t need a visa if you have your original documentation confirming your settled status and you’ve been away for less than 2 years.
 You may still need to apply for a visa if you’ve been asked to confirm you can travel to the UK, for example by the airline you’re travelling with.
-UK returning resident who wish to return to the UK, must plan to return to live in the UK permanently, have been settled in the UK before you last left, not have been given public funds to help you leave the UK.
+UK returning resident who wishes to return to the UK must plan to return to live in the UK permanently, have been settled in the UK before you last left and not have been given public funds to help you leave the UK.

-your current circumstances and why you’ve lived outside the UK.
+Your current circumstances and why you’ve lived outside the UK.
+Evidences will be required.